andravin/wincnn/FAQ.md

 In a nutshell, Winograd's fast convolution algorithms transform input and filters into another space where convolution becomes element-wise multiplication.
 The fourier transform also turns convolutions into element-wise multiplications, but uses complex numbers.
 Complex number multiplication requires 3 real multiplications, and hermitian symmetry in the discrete fourier transform (DFT) of real valued data effectively reduces this to about 1.5 multiplications per input.
 Winograd minimal algorithms only need 1 real multiplication per input, which is essentially the computational advantage that Winograd convolution has over DFT.

-It is worth noting that while 3/2 = 1.5 real multiplications per complex multiplication is achieved in theory, 4/2 = 2 is used more often for FFT based CNN acceleration, because the former uses more workspace memory, which might outweight the benefits of reduced mutliplications.
+It is worth noting that while 3/2 = 1.5 real multiplications per complex multiplication is achieved in theory, 4/2 = 2 is used more often for FFT based CNN acceleration, because the former uses more workspace memory, which might outweigh the benefits of reduced mutliplications.

 Wincnn generates a subset of the Winograd convolution algorithms that are called modified Cook-Toom algorithms.
 These use the provably minimal number of multiplications for convolution.
 Wincnn uses the Lagrange Interpolating Polynomial to transform polynomial multiplication, which is equivalent to convolution, into element-wise multiplication of the values that the polynomials take at a fixed number of interpolation points.
 The down-side of Cook-Toom algorithms is that the transforms quickly become unstable as the transform size increases.
 However they are a good match for the small 3x3 convolutions used in convolutional neural networks.